-Are you wondering whether visiting Mallorca during low season is worth it?
-Here are 10 reasons to visit Mallorca off season!
+Are you wondering whether visiting Mallorca during the low season is worth it?
+Here are 10 reasons to visit Mallorca off-season!
 Includes tips on the best months to visit and links to useful websites.

-5. More choices – because the crowds are gone, you have usually more options when it comes to renting a room, apartment or a car.
-Plus, getting a last-minute accommodation in Majorca off season is not a problem!
+5. More choices – because the crowds are gone, you have usually more options when it comes to renting a room, apartment, or car.
+Plus, getting last-minute accommodation in Majorca off-season is not a problem!

 6. Almond Blossom – Majorca is known for its almonds.
 They say they are sweeter than other almond varieties thanks to the climate.
 There are literally millions of almond trees in Mallorca and during the blossom season (end of January and throughout February) people flock there to see the beauty.
 If you are there during the first weekend of February, don’t miss the Almond Blossom Festival (Fira de la Flor d’Ametler) in Son Servera.

 7. Spa – Looking for a relaxing break?
-Spa sounds like the perfect choice when the weather gets cold.
+The spa sounds like the perfect choice when the weather gets cold.